To read the latest about No Kids In Cuffs, please check out our latest blog post featuring the No Kids In Cuffs press release!

 HB 459 and SB 133 amend Section 37.0021 of the Texas Education Code.

 This bill prohibits the physical, mechanical, and chemical restraint of students under the age of 10 by peace officers and school security personnel unless they pose a serious risk of harm to themselves or others.

-This session, we have worked with both state Representative Lacey Hull and state Senator Royce West to introduce No Kids in Cuffs in both the Texas House and the Senate.
-By doing so, we ensure that there is a stronger chance of the bills being passed.
+This session, we worked with both State Representative Lacey Hull and State Senator Royce West to introduce No Kids in Cuffs in both the Texas House and Texas Senate.

 Authors: Representative Lacey Hull (HB 459) and Senator Royce West (SB 133)

 How will children in schools benefit from this bill?

 Children ages ten and younger in Texas have been restrained for minor offenses such as causing a disturbance in class or even violating the dress code.

 During the 2018-2019 school year in Texas, there were nearly 45,000 incidents in which students were restrained.
 Students with disabilities experience 91% of all reported restraints though they make up just under 10% of all students.
 These statistics illustrate that restraint is too often resorted to for children exhibiting non-violent behavior in the classroom.

 Julian Ford, a clinical psychologist and director of the Center for Trauma Recovery and Juvenile Justice in Connecticut, asserted that restraints might trigger problems in sleep, learning, relationships, and trust.
 Years will pass before a child may recover.